 Track DMARD Effects

-DMARDs are often standard treatment.
+DMARDs are often standard treatment for rheumatoid arthritis.
 Even if you've been taking them a while, you still need to track how well they work and watch for side effects.
 Set aside time to review what to expect from DMARD treatment and the precautions you need to take.

 Do methotrexate pills upset your stomach?
 It's a common side effect.
 Symptoms may be worst the first day or so after your weekly dose.